Skip to main content

 setResponseHeaders

-Sets custom HTTP response headers (responseHeaders) for your application.
+Sets custom HTTP response headers for your application.
 Useful for cache control, security headers, CORS, and other custom headers.

 • Type: .setResponseHeaders(headers, path?)